SAP/ssi-dim-middle-layer/docs/architecture/Operational Concept.md

 # Operational concepts

-## SSI Dim Middle Layer Services
+## SSI DIM Middle Layer Services

 ### Configuration

-The SSI Dim Middle Layer services can be configured using two methods:
+The SSI DIM Middle Layer services can be configured using two methods:

 ### appsettings.json

-If you build the SSI Dim Middle Layer, you can modify the appsettings.json for each backend service, to individually configure to a certain extend.
+If you build the SSI DIM Middle Layer, you can modify the appsettings.json for each backend service, to individually configure to a certain extend.
 This file contains all possible config entries for the application.

 ### Helm Chart

 The most relevant config properties are exposed as environment variables and must be set in the Helm chart so the application can run at all.
-Check the SSI Dim Middle Layer Helm chart in Git for all available variables.
+Check the SSI DIM Middle Layer Helm chart in Git for all available variables.

 ### DB Migration File